speced/spec-dfn-contract/README.md

 ## How to get your spec indexed

-To have your specification indexed by a crawler, it MUST be registered with:
+To have your specification indexed by a crawler, it needs to be registered with:

 - [browser specs](https://github.com/w3c/browser-specs/) - See [criteria for inclusion](https://github.com/w3c/browser-specs/blob/master/README.md#spec-selection-criteria).
 - [Shepherd](https://dev.csswg.org/projects/shepherd) - [Contact maintainer(s) directly](https://dev.csswg.org/users/3).